BiodiversityDataScienceCorp/DataInTheWild_ML/README.md

 - _**`exams`**_ <br /> Exams and study guides of what students are expected to know at the conclusion of each module.

 - _**`lessons`**_ <br /> There are code-along formats of the lessons for the students (those _not_ ending in _Instructor), which contain the same text as the instructor version (ending in _Instructor) but with empty code blocks.
 The student version assumes that the instructor is live-coding with the students following along and typing (into their own document) what the instructor is presenting.
 There are PDF versions of the instructor version to print out and use as a guide for what to code with the students.
+The student versions are interactive R Markdown files, as well as the pre-PDF instructor version.

 - _**`scripts`**_ <br /> The code used to generate the data in the `data` folder for that module.